Reading time: 12 min.

 If your scalp dryness is caused by your lifestyle choices or hair styling practices, it can be easy to treat it with home remedies.
 Simply applying moisturising hair masks or essential oils on your hair roots should help you recover your scalp health in the short run.
 But in the long run, you will need to make the necessary adjustments to ensure that your scalp gets the proper nutrition and care.

-However, if your hair loss is caused by a type of alopecia or a scalp condition, you may need to see a hair doctor for the appropriate diagnosis and treatment.
+However, if your hair loss is caused by a type of alopecia or a scalp condition, you may need to see a hair doctor for the appropriate diagnosis and treatment

-No, unlike seborrheic dermatitis, dandruff does not normally cause a dry scalp, but the opposite may be true.
+No, unlike seborrheic dermatitis, dandruff does not normally cause a dry scalp, but it is a key symptom.
 Since dandruff is a scalp condition that involves flaking and itching, it can occur when you have a very dry scalp.
-And vigorously scratching your itchy head can result in broken strands, which can make you think your hair is falling out.

 Simply fill in your details in the form below and we'll get in touch with you shortly.